Author: Kurt Vonnegut

 So what's the deal?
 We're stuck with this dysfunctional, screwed-up world?[11]
 The END?

 Nope.
 The Bible tells us that immediately after the Fall, a Saviour was promised to clean up things again and break us out of our prison.
 And the New Testament tells us He did come 2,000 years ago to get things started.
 But in Jesus' time the Jews got it, for the most part, all wrong.
-They wanted a quick fix, the Romans kicked out of Israel.
+They wanted a quick fix, get the Romans kicked out of Israel.
 They thought that would be the deal.
-They wanted Israel put back on the map, just like in the glory days of King David or Salomon.
+They wanted another butt-kicking King like David and Israel put back on the map.
 We're the same; we want immediate, material issues dealt with.
 We want more money, a bigger house, a promotion, an end to loneliness, an end to disease, etc. etc...
 But Jesus told us that the cleaning up he came to do typically did NOT start there.
 He said odd things like: “My kingdom is not of this world...”
 (John 18: 36) and “God's kingdom isn't coming with signs that are easily noticed.
 Nor will people say, ‘Look, here it is!' or ‘There it is!'
 Don't you see?
 God's kingdom is already among you.”
 (Luke 17: 20-21 - Common English Bible) So Jesus came FIRST to deal with our hearts.
 That's where it all really starts.
 Get the HELL out of our hearts and put a little seed of HEAVEN in them and make that grow.
-That is why there is so much in the New Testament about confessing sin and repenting (working on our motivations, changing our behaviour and ways of thinking that shape our behaviour).
+That is why there is so much in the New Testament about confessing sin and repenting (working on our motivations, changing our behaviour and ways of thinking that shape our habits and behaviour).
 That is the Narrow Gate (Matt 7: 13) Jesus talks about that we have to go through.
 Once we have humiliated ourselves before God and recognized our own sins, THEN we can find freedom through Christ's sacrifice on the Cross.
 That is where the Kingdom Jesus talked about starts.
 That is where we get a first peak of Paradise.
 That is the real miracle.

 But thing is, we CAN'T change our own hearts.
-Can't do a damn thing to change who we really are, this itch to destroy, things or people...
+Can't do a damn thing to change who we really are, this itch to control/destroy, things or people...
 So why do I bring this up?
 Well you know there are situations when crap goes down and people tend to say: “Someone will have to PAY for this!”
 Yeah, well SomeOne did, Christ.
-In dying on the cross under Pontius Pilate, Jesus loaded on Himself all the crap, the destruction and blinding insanity that humans have laid down from the beginning of time.
+In dying on the cross under Pontius Pilate, Jesus loaded on Himself all the crap, the destruction, blinding insanity and selfishness that humans have laid down from the beginning of time.
 All the lies, the betrayals, the abortions, all the wars, the cheating on spouses.
 All of it...
 So Christ PAID.
 The bill is paid.
 Being “nice people” will not get us to heaven.
 Nothing else will cut it except the Cross.
 Now a Door is open, an escape hatch out of our own personal Hell.
-So the question is: do we want OUT or do we just prefer to have our hell redecorated?
+So the question is: do we want OUT or do we just prefer to have our little hell redecorated run things our own way?
 Waddaya say Kurt?

 Here's an example of the real Gospel at work.
-One guy called Zacchaeus heard of Jesus and wanted to meet him.
+One guy called Zacchaeus heard of Jesus and wanted to see him for himself.
 So one day Jesus is out and about (with a crowd hanging around as usual) and this is what goes down.

 And behold, a man called by name Zacchaeus; and he was a chief publican, and he was rich.
 And he sought to see Jesus who he was; and could not for the crowd, because he was little of stature.
 And he ran on before, and climbed up into a sycomore tree to see him: for he was to pass that way.
 And when Jesus came to the place, he looked up, and said unto him, Zacchaeus, make haste, and come down; for to-day I must abide at thy house.
 And he made haste, and came down, and received him joyfully.
 And when they saw it, they all murmured, saying, He is gone in to lodge with a man that is a sinner.
 And Zacchaeus stood, and said unto the Lord, Behold, Lord, the half of my goods I give to the poor; and if I have wrongfully exacted aught of any man, I restore fourfold.
 And Jesus said unto him, Today is salvation come to this house, forasmuch as he also is a son of Abraham.
 For the Son of man came to seek and to save that which was lost.
 (Luke 19: 2-10)